awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_examples.md

 ## Example: Permission to retrieve secret values<a name="auth-and-access_examples_read"></a>

 To grant permission to retrieve secret values, you can attach policies to secrets or identities\.
 For help determining which type of policy to use, see [Identity\-based policies and resource\-based policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html)\.
-For information about how to attach a policy, see [Attach a permissions policy to a secret](auth-and-access_resource-policies.md) and [Attach a permissions policy to an identity](auth-and-access_iam-policies.md)\.
+For information about how to attach a policy, see [Attach a permissions policy to an AWS Secrets Manager secret](auth-and-access_resource-policies.md) and [Attach a permissions policy to an identity](auth-and-access_iam-policies.md)\.

 The following examples show two different ways to grant access to a secret\.
 The first example is a resource\-based policy that you can attach to a secret\.
 This example is useful when you want to grant access to a single secret to multiple users or roles\.
 The second example is an identity\-based policy that you can attach to a user or role in IAM\.
 This example is useful when you want to grant access to an IAM group\.

 **Example Read one secret \(attach to a secret\)**
 You can grant access to a secret by attaching the following policy to the secret\.
-To use this policy, see [Attach a permissions policy to a secret](auth-and-access_resource-policies.md)\.
+To use this policy, see [Attach a permissions policy to an AWS Secrets Manager secret](auth-and-access_resource-policies.md)\.

 ```
 {